CMSgov/qpp-measures-data/README.md

 measures data as an NPM module.
 It currently hosts all Improvement Activity and Advancing Care Information measures, as well as a fraction of Quality measures.

-This is the alpha v2 source of truth for QPP measures data, building off of the existing v1 measures data available at [qpp.cms.gov/api](qpp.cms.gov/api).
+This is the alpha v2 source of truth for QPP measures data.
+It has been built off a measures data API which is no longer available (qpp.cms.gov/api).
-This data (qpp-measures-data) reformats some of the data from the v1 measures API and adds some additional information (see `util/measures/convert-qpp-to-measures.js` for the exact transformations).
+This data (qpp-measures-data) reformats some of the data from the v1 measures API and adds some additional information (see [`scripts/measures/archived/scripts/convert-qpp-to-measures.js`](scripts/measures/archived/scripts/convert-qpp-to-measures.js) for the exact transformations).
 The transition to using qpp-measures-data as a source of truth for CMS is ongoing and this data may be subject to modifications.
 We are not guaranteeing stability in the API contract for